top of page

 Roll of the dice

-When you go to a store, usually, they receive products from a manufacturer or distributor and then sell them to the public.
+When you go to a store, they usually receive products from a manufacturer or distributor and then sell them to the public.
 This is how most people picture buying things from an online retailer.
-Unfortunately, with Amazon, this is often not the case.
+Unfortunately, this is often not the case with Amazon.

 On Amazon, multiple sellers can send in the same product, such as the manufacturer and various third parties, which are all mixed in the same bin.
 So, while it may be listed as from the manufacturer, it could be from many places.